 If you prefer to follow this guide on your workstation, you need to install the following tool:

-gcloudcommand line tool, install the Kubernetes command-line tool.
+Using the gcloud CLI, install the Kubernetes command-line tool.

 kubectlis used to communicate with Kubernetes, which is the cluster orchestration system of Deep Learning Containers clusters:

 Run the following command to create a two-node cluster in GKE

 gcloud container clusters create pytorch-training-cluster \ --num-nodes=2 \ --zone=us-west1-b \ --accelerator="type=nvidia-tesla-p100,count=1" \ --machine-type="n1-highmem-2" \ --scopes="gke-default,storage-rw"

 For more information on these settings, see the documentation on creating clusters for running containers.

 It may take several minutes for the cluster to be created.

 Alternatively, instead of creating a cluster, you can use an existing

 cluster in your Google Cloud project.
 If you do this, you may need